-The 2022 base salaries of each of the Named Executive Officers were increased from their respective 2021 base salaries by 5% to better align with market practice and the Comparator Group.
-For 2023, it is anticipated that base salaries for Named Executive Officers will increase by approximately 4%.
+The 2023 base salaries of each of the Named Executive Officers were increased from their respective 2022 base salaries by 4% to better align with market practice and the Comparator Group.
+For 2024, it is anticipated that base salaries for Named Executive Officers will increase by 4.2% for the CEO and by 2% for each of the other Named Executive Officers to better align with the compensation philosophy and the Comparator Group.